-Beanie - A comfortable, warm well-fitting hat that covers your ears.
-Make sure that one of your hats fits under a helmet.
-We also recommend the Patagonia Lined Beanie.
+Patagonia Lined Beanie A comfortable, warm well-fitting hat that covers your ears.
+Make that one of your hats fits under a helmet.
+We also recommend the Marmot Summit Hat.

-Black Diamond Vapor

-Climbing Helmet - Easily adjustable lightweight helmet that fits with hat and Balaclava.
+Black Diamond Half Dome Climbing Helmet Easily adjustable, hard plastic helmet.
 Make sure this is a climbing-specific helmet.
-Climbing helmets are also available to rent at no charge from Alpenglow Expeditions on a first come, first serve basis.
+Climbing helmets are also available to rent at no charge from Alpenglow expeditions on a first come, first serve basis.

-Kaenon Klay

-Glacier Glasses - Must have dark lenses.
-Minimal light should come in below, above, or around the sides of the lenses."Wrap" style is best.
+Kaenon Klay Glacier Glasses Must have dark lenses.
+Minimal light should come in below, above, or around the sides of the lenses.
+"Wrap" style is best.
 Ventilation is important and a retainer strap recommended (Chums or Croakies).
 Revo Guide II glasses also recommended.

-Smith I/O 7

-Goggles - These will be worn on stormy or windy days.
-Make sure you are getting a snug fit with lenses for bright sun.
+Smith I/O 7 Goggles These will only be worn during extreme weather conditions.
+Make sure you are getting a snug fit with low light lenses.
 Ventilation and anti-fog features are recommended.
 Julbo Universe Goggles also recommended.